Thoof/aseprite-grassify/README.md

 HOW TO USE

     In aseprite, go File->Scripts->Open scripts folder
     Download the zip file.
-Put CustomBrushOptions.lua into the scripts folder.
+Put Grassify.lua into the scripts folder.
     File->Scripts->Rescan scripts folder
-    File->Scripts->CustomBrushOptions
+    File->Scripts->Grassify
     Should be good to go!

 Grass coverage: The amount of grass that appears along the edge of a pixel cluster